-The Student Success and Support Program (SSSP) increases student access and success through the provision of core services, including College Terms and Conditions, assessment and placement, counseling, advising, and other education planning services.
+The Student Success and Support Program (SSSP) increases student access and success through the provision of core services, including College Terms and Conditions, placement, counseling, advising, and other education planning services.

 Steps to Getting Started